So you want to take on the sit-stand lifestyle.

 Standing desk converters are difficult to adjust

-You have to grab hold of both the right edge and lever with your right hand and the left edge with your left hand as you raise or lower the converter.
+You have to grab hold of both the right edge and lever with your right hand and the left edge with your left hand as you raise or lower the stand up desk converter.
 The adjustment is especially difficult with a wide converter.
-And though electric converters fix this ‘awkward adjustment’ problem, they create a new one by design: an electric bill.
+And though electric standing desk converters fix this ‘awkward adjustment’ problem, they create a new one by design: an electric bill.

 Also… just look at all those pinch points on the supporting beams of your basic sit-stand desk converter.
 Both your fingers and your wires are at risk of getting pinched every time you adjust the thing!